 “Applying Vitamin C under the eyes will not only help brighten, hydrate and tighten the skin in this area, but the collagen-stimulating aspect of Vitamin C can also help with the appearance of fine lines around the eyes!”

 Yes, Vitamin C Serums can be used around the eye area!
 Applying Vitamin C under the eyes will not only help brighten, hydrate and tighten the skin in this area, but the collagen-stimulating aspect of Vitamin C can also help with the appearance of fine lines around the eyes!
-However, as the skin around the eyes are thinner and tend to be extra sensitive, it is important to ensure that the Vitamin C Serum that you are using does not contain any ingredients that may cause irritation.
+However, as the skin around the eyes is thinner and tends to be extra sensitive, it is important to ensure that the Vitamin C Serum that you are using does not contain any ingredients that may cause irritation.

 Retinol can increase sun sensitivity as it exfoliates the top layer of the skin, which is why it should be used topically only at night.
 During the day, it is essential to wear sun protection to help reduce the chances of developing sunburn or any irritation to the skin.
 However, even if you’re only using Vitamin C, it is still a must that you apply a physical sun protector every morning.